eevee/camel/docs/yamlref.rst

   midnight UTC.

 * ``=`` is a special value (``!!value``) used as a key in mappings.
-I've never seen it actually used, the thing it does is nonsense in Python, and PyYAML doesn't support it correctly anyway, so don't worry about it.
+I've never seen it actually used, and the thing it does is nonsense in many languages anyway, so don't worry about it.
 Just remember you can't use ``=`` as a plain string.

 * ``<<`` is another special value (``!!merge``) used as a key in mappings.
-  This one is actually kind of useful; it's described below.
+  This one is actually kind of useful; it's described below in :ref:`yamlref-merge-keys`.

+.. note:: The YAML spec has a notion of *schemas*, sets of types which are recognized.
+The recommended schema is "core", which doesn't actually require ``!!timestamp`` support.
+I think the idea is to avoid requiring support for types that may not exist natively — a Perl YAML parser can't reasonably handle ``!!timestamp`` out of the box, because Perl has no built-in timestamp type.
+So while you could technically run into a parser that doesn't support floats (the "failsafe" schema only does strings!), it probably won't come as a surprise.

 Otherwise, it's a string.
 Well.
 Probably.
-As part of tag resolution, an application is allowed to parse plain scalars however it wants; you might add logic that parses ``1..5`` as a range type, or you might recognize keywords and replace them with special objects.
-(This is what PyYAML's ``add_implicit_resolver`` is for.)
+As part of tag resolution (see :ref:`yamlref-more-tags`), an application is allowed to parse plain scalars however it wants; you might add logic that parses ``1..5`` as a range type, or you might recognize keywords and replace them with special objects.
 But if you're doing any of that, you're hopefully aware of it.

 Between the above parsing and conflicts with the rest of YAML's syntax, for a plain scalar to be a string, it must meet these restrictions: